 School of Mining, Energy and Manufacturing

-Cool tools.
+On the cutting edge.
 Hands-on learning starts with modern equipment and first-rate shop facilities.
-Students in Engineering Design and Drafting Technology use cutting-edge software to create, animate and print in 3D.
-If you’re in Geomatics and Surveying Engineering Technology, you’ll be trained to use electronic survey instruments and satellite receivers.
+Students in Engineering Design and Drafting Technology use industry-standard to design, 3D model and draft multi-discipline engineering projects.
+If you're in Geomatics and Surveying Engineering Technology, you'll be trained to use electronic survey instruments and satellite receivers.
 Power Engineering Technology students receive boiler firing time and training in the production of power that drives our various industries.
-Several of the school’s programs include an applied research project so you can put theory to the test in real-world situations.
+Several of the school's programs include an applied research project so you can put theory to the test in real-world situations.

 Earn while you learn.
-Most of the school’s engineering technology programs feature paid co-operative education work terms.
-You’ll not only start building a professional résumé, but you’ll also have the chance to stand out from the crowd by developing job interviewing, interpersonal communications and leadership skills.
-When you return to your studies, you’ll have a strong understanding of the environment you are studying.
+Several of the school's engineering technology programs feature paid co-operative education work terms.
+You'll not only start building a professional resumé, but you'll also have the chance to stand out from the crowd by developing job interviewing, interpersonal communications and leadership skills.
+When you return to your studies, you'll have a strong understanding of the environment you are studying.

-Ladder-up.
-Our school’s engineering technology programs allow graduates to transfer their credits to degree programs at universities in Alberta, British Columbia, Ontario and Newfoundland and Labrador.
+Ladder up.
+Our school's engineering technology programs allow graduates to transfer their credits to degree programs at universities in Alberta, British Columbia, Saskatchewan and Ontario.

 Thinking about apprenticeship?
-Graduates of several of our Mining, Energy and Manufacturing programs may be eligible to apply trade time and academic credit towards an apprenticeship program.
+Graduates of several of our Mining, Energy and Manufacturing programs may be eligible to apply trade time and academic credit toward an apprenticeship program.